cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/_index.md

 Currently, you must configure the Advanced DNS Protection via API.
 For more information, refer to [Configure via API](/ddos-protection/dns-protection/configure-api/).

+For more information on the configuration settings, refer to [Available settings](/ddos-protection/dns-protection/settings/).

 ---

-Advanced DNS Protection offers protection for the following types of DNS queries:
-* **Profiled Queries**: DNS queries that Cloudflare already received before.
-* **Unprofiled Queries**: DNS queries that Cloudflare never received.

-Create a policy for each type of DNS query.
-A policy determines the behavior and sensitivity of the Advanced DNS Protection system when handling incoming DNS traffic.

-Each policy has a mode and a sensitivity level.
-For more information on these settings, refer to [Policy settings](/ddos-protection/dns-protection/settings/).

 ## Data collection

 Cloudflare collects DNS-related data such as query type (for example, `A` record) and the queried domains.
 For details, refer to [Data collection](/analytics/network-analytics/reference/data-collection/).

 {{<Aside type="warning">}}
-Currently, to disable this data collection you must remove your prefixes from the protection system using the [Delete prefix](/ddos-protection/tcp-protection/api/#prefix-operations) API operation, but this operation will remove the prefixes from both Advanced DNS Protection and [Advanced TCP Protection](/ddos-protection/tcp-protection/).
+Currently, to disable this data collection you must remove your prefixes from the protection system using the [Delete a prefix](/ddos-protection/tcp-protection/api/#prefix-operations) API operation, but this operation will remove the prefixes from both Advanced DNS Protection and [Advanced TCP Protection](/ddos-protection/tcp-protection/).
 {{</Aside>}}

 ---